w3nest/w3lab/assets/doc.tutorials.quick-tour.md

 <note level="warning">
-Applications that require backend installation, like the one built here, can currently only be executed through the local YouWol server.
-In practice, you can share the URL for these applications only with users who have the local YouWol server installed and running.
+Applications that require backend installation, like the one built here, can currently only be executed through the local W3Nest server.
+In practice, you can share the URL for these applications only with users who have the local W3Nest server installed and running.
 </note>